kushyzee/100-days-of-code/log.md

 **Thoughts**: I got down with the first page of the portfolio website.
 I am probably going to add more features later on but for now I am done with it.

 ***Link(s) to work**: [GitHub commits](https://github.com/kushyzee/personal-portfolio/commits/master)

+### Day 18: June 29.
+2022

+**Today's progress**: continued working on the portfolio project

+**Thoughts**: I love how the project is progressing smoothly.
+I took a different approach by doing the html and css together.
+Before now, I first focus on building the entire html before moving over to css.

+***Link(s) to work**: [GitHub commits](https://github.com/kushyzee/personal-portfolio/commits/temp)